Maryland

 But in March, 2023, in response to cross summary judgment motions, Judge Carrion granted the state’s motion and denied the plaintiffs’.

-In its decision, the court ruled, inter alia, that the plaintiffs’ interpretation of Maryland’s Education Article—that all Maryland students are entitled to an “adequate education by contemporary educational standards”—is erroneous.
+In its decision, the court ruled, inter alia, that the plaintiffs’ interpretation of the Court of Appeals' interpretation of Maryland’s Education Article—that all Maryland students are entitled to an “adequate education by contemporary educational standards”—is erroneous.
 She agreed with the State’s position, that the 1983 Court of Appeals ruling in Hornbeck v.
 Somerset County Bd. of Education only requires a “basic” education, and that Baltimore students were receiving a basic education.
 In addition, the Court held that education adequacy was a “political question” left exclusively for legislative decision-making with no judicial oversight.
 The Court’s decision did not review the numerous state court decisions decided over the past 40 years that have rejected the “political question” doctrine and that have held that a “thorough and efficient” education requires more than “a “basic” education, a term that the Maryland circuit court applied but did not define.
-Plaintiffs appealed this decision to the Maryland Supreme Court.
-In late October 2023, that court remanded the case to the state court of appeals.
-The Supreme Court’s decision was procedural and the Court did not issue any ruling on the merits of the case.
-The ACLU and NAACP have vowed to continue to pursue the case in the court of appeals.

 Filter(s) Applied: